-I’ve convinced my local marketing team that a jungle hike would be a good team activity – a few of them still bore mental scars from a trip the previous year to Bukit Tabur, which turned out to be a little more strenuous than planned… This time I’ve found local guide Eddie Yap to take us, and promised it would be less arduous and more fun.
-Trust me!!
+I’ve convinced my local marketing team that a jungle hike to Medang Falls would be a good team activity – a few of them still bore mental scars from a trip the previous year to Bukit Tabur, which turned out to be a little more strenuous than planned… This time I’ve found local guide Eddie Yap to take us, and promised it would be less arduous and more fun.
+Trust me, I promised…

-Eddie suggested Medang Falls in Kuala Kubu Bharu (Selangor) about 90min drive from Kualu Lumpur.
+Eddie had proposed Medang Falls or Lata Medang in Kuala Kubu Bharu (Selangor) about 90min drive from Kualu Lumpur.
 The hike begins near an an Orang Asli (meaning “original” or “natural” people) village, after Kuala Kubu Bharu, with the final few kilometres on a gravel road.
 The track continues along an old gravel road for about 500m, before crossing the Pertak river on a sturdy suspension bridge.
-Note that so far everyone is smiling and looking cheerful!
+Note that (so far) everyone is smiling and looking cheerful!

-The walk continues on a well-graded dirt trail for a while, and after about 1km a second river (Sungai Luit) is crossed on a far less sturdy steel bridge that requires some careful footwork!
+The walk continues on a well-graded dirt trail for a while, and after about one kilometre a second river (Sungai Luit) is crossed on a far less sturdy steel bridge that requires some careful footwork!

 A few hundred metres further on there’s a fork where we go left: the right-hand track leads up to the 1,050m Bukit Kutu summit.
 While the track is well-defined, there’s no signage so you need good track notes or someone who knows the way!
 From here the trail follows the Luit river for a while.

 Eddie points out a number of different tropical plants and flowers: below left is a wild ginger flower, which is also cultivated as an ornamental flower.